Nonprofit eligibility requirements

 • Nonprofit organizations that are not registered as 501(c)(3) public charities (for example, 501(c)(4) lobbying organizations)

-• Nonprofits that have lost their tax-exempt status with the IRS
+• Nonprofits that have lost their tax-exempt status with any of the below agencies*:

 • Nonprofits that do not comply with Bright Funds' nondiscrimination policy